Maple Sourcing Ltd.

 The customer has a to put in a lot of thought into the process of quality control to make the system work.
 Often, product specifications are communicated to the production managers through a long email, video call or at best, a demonstration of the product.
 While this helps communicate your requirements with the manager, it doesn’t necessarily get passed down the chain.
 To ensure that your IQC inspector carries your requirements forward:

-- It is always helpful to get input from a QC agency when compiling inspection requirements.
+- It is always helpful to get input from a quality inspection agency when compiling inspection requirements.
 They can help add more details or remove disruptive or unrealistic specifications.

 - If possible, try to get the document translated into the language spoken in the country you are sourcing from.
 This minimizes any risk of losing instructions in translation.